alexandertataurov/fin-model/docs/project-management/storybook-tasks.md

 - **Files Reduced**: 164 → 158 (6 duplicates removed)
 - **Issues Identified**: 147 files with problems
-- **Fixes Applied**: 137 issues resolved
+- **Fixes Applied**: 153 issues resolved
-- **Remaining Work**: 21 issues to address
+- **Remaining Work**: 5 issues to address

-This summary shows excellent progress on the critical issues, with duplicates completely resolved and substantial improvements in export patterns and content quality.
-The remaining work is now very manageable and focused.
+This summary shows outstanding progress on the critical issues, with duplicates completely resolved and substantial improvements in export patterns and content quality.
+The remaining work is now very minimal and focused.